alecksphillips/wallpaperfm/README.md

 v.
 19 Jul 2013
 --------------
-- Updated for last.fm api 2.0 (user can use their own api account)
+- Updated for Last.fm API 2.0 (user can use their own API account)
 - Fixed artist option